88markus88/EnvMonitor/README.md

 - Infactory NV5849 (433 MHz Temperature / Humidity sender) directly received via 433MHz receiver at GPIO 33.
 This option is supported by the software, ut not implemented on the board.

 ## Devices:
-- Relays / Transistor switches (2)
+- Relays / Transistor switches (2).
+Used for fan and for piezo buzzers.
 - OLED Display 0.94" (SS1306) via I2C
 - LCD Display 4 x 20 via I2C
 - Button to be able to switch content of displays, or mute display light